che3920/FASTQ-groomer/README.md

 output format.
 Inputs and outputs must be entered exactly as listed below (see input options and output options).
 Basically, this program converts the FASTQ file inputted by the user into either Phred64 or Phred33 format, depending on what the user desires.
-THIS PROGRAM IS NOT A COMMAND LINE PROGRAM.

 Input options:
 Phred33